codeworksacademy/aws/docs/ec2/04-nginx-default.md

 5. Verify that Nginx is running by visiting your EC2 instance's public IP address in a web browser.
 You should see the default Nginx welcome page.

 ![nginx-welcome-page](/images/image69.png)

+## Great job!

+You have successfully set up an EC2 instance with Docker and Nginx.
+You can now host a web application on the EC2 instance.

+Next, you can learn how to [Deploy your Web Application](/docs/app-deployment/00-ec2-webapp-deployment) to serve your application to the public internet.